The Best Creamy Homemade Cheesecake

 Make the Cheesecake Filling

-Next, add the granulated sugar, milk, sour cream, flour, and vanilla extract.
-Mix just until combined.
+2. Add the sugar, milk, sour cream, flour, and vanilla extract.
+Mix on low speed until just combined.

-With the mixer on low speed, add the eggs one at a time.
+3. With the mixer on low speed, add the eggs one at a time.
 Make sure to let each egg incorporate fully before adding the next one.
-Scrape down the sides of the bowl to ensure all of the cream cheese has been incorporated.
+Low speed is important, especially in this step, to prevent air bubbles from forming.

 Cheesecake in a spring form pan.

-Fill a roasting plan with 1-inch of water.
-Wrap the bottom of your spring form pan with aluminum foil so no water can get into the crack of the pan.
+• Fill a roasting plan with 1 inch of water.
+Wrap the bottom of the springform pan with aluminum foil so no water can get into the crack of the pan.

-Place the spring form pan into the water bath and place the roasting pan in the oven.
+• Place the filled springform pan into the water bath and place the roasting pan in the oven.

 Baked cheesecake with a piece being cut from it.